sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

 The `$id` keyword explicitly turns a schema into a _schema resource_ (a schema that is associated with a URI).
-Relative URIs are resolved against the _current_ base URI, which is either the closest parent `$id` keyword (applicable in the case of compound schemas) or the base URI as determined by the context on which the schema is declared (i.e. serving a schema over HTTP _may_ implicitly award it such URL as the base).
+Relative URIs are resolved against the _current_ base URI, which is either the closest parent `$id` keyword (applicable in the case of compound schemas), or the base URI as determined by the context on which the schema is declared (i.e. serving a schema over HTTP _may_ implicitly award it such URL as the base).